Update Location

 Enter a ZIP code to get product recommendations and information tailored to your area.

-• Active at night and found throughout the United States, these harmless insects prefer damp places.
+• Millipedes are mostly active at night and found in damp places throughout the United States.

-• Common species of millipede are usually brown or black in color, but there are also some species that are orange or red.
+• The most Common species of millipedes are usually brown or black in color, but there are also some species that are orange or red.

 • Millipedes are usually 1 to 2 inches long with worm-like bodies that are divided into many segments, each containing two pairs of legs.

-• While their name means "thousand legs", this arthropod doesn't actually have that many (80-400 is typical.)
+• While their name means "thousand legs", this arthropod doesn't actually have that many; between 80-400 is typical.

 • When they walk, their legs appear to move in a wave-like motion, and they will curl up into a small coil when resting or disturbed.